Giannisgre/lambda-cloudformation-deployment/README.md

 You need to provide the URL for the template located in an S3 bucket, the desired stack name and to modify the explicit stack capabilities declaration.

-**Important** You must make sure that your lambda function has the required permissions for the resources and actions of the CloudFormation template.
+**Important:** You must make sure that your lambda function has the required permissions for the resources and actions of the CloudFormation template.

 ## Capabilities